-On another note, a common suggestion that is given for the penetrative ‘pain’ is to apply Lidocaine, a numbing preparation, to the tip of the dilator so as to neutralize the adverse sensation upon insertion.
-Often, women are also instructed to use this anesthetic when transitioning to vaginal intercourse, or even for ongoing intercourse.
+On another note, a common suggestion for the penetrative ‘pain’ is to apply Lidocaine, a numbing preparation, to the tip of the dilator to neutralize the adverse sensation upon insertion.
+Women are often instructed to use this anesthetic when transitioning to vaginal intercourse or even for ongoing intercourse.

-A numbing cream sounds like a good, easy solution, right?
+A numbing cream sounds like a good, easy solution.
 Unfortunately, we do not believe so because it does not address the underlying stress response, which is THE source/cause of the vaginismus.
-And, there is a risk of becoming dependent on it, which does not lend to a normal use of the healthy – albeit nervous – vagina.
+There is a risk of becoming dependent on it, which does not lend to normal use of the healthy – albeit nervous – vagina.

 Choose your options wisely.
 There is no reason to live with vaginismus.